russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 The manager, afraid of experiencing discomfort, makes subordinates experience it during certification, interviews, or when discussing salaries.

-Hold interesting team meetings
+Hold engaging team meetings

 Meetings are the venue where the most important discussions take place.
 If managers consider meetings to be a routine process, this leads to making bad decisions.
-Joint discussions are perceived as ineffective and emotionally difficult; accordingly, the quality of decisions leaves much to be desired.
-When the CEO conveys to his team that meetings are a "drag," department managers convey a similar feeling to their employees.
+Joint discussions are often perceived as ineffective and emotionally challenging; accordingly, the quality of decisions often leaves much to be desired.

 Provide clarity and direction for the organization

-Communicating corporate issues and essential information to your team regularly is important.
-The author says that studies prove that employees must hear a manager's message about seven times to believe and implement it.
+Regularly communicating corporate issues and essential information to your team is crucial.
+The author states that studies have proven that employees must hear a manager's message about seven times to believe and implement it.
 Otherwise, the speech is perceived as an ordinary (standard) message.
-Bad leaders think repeating the same thing several times is a meaningless and intrusive process of disseminating information.

-A leader must communicate frequently and extensively with employees at all levels to ensure they are on board with what is happening and understand people's role in the company's success.
 Professional and good leaders often try to frame their clear expectations creatively.
 However, they are more concerned about people needing to be informed than about repeating the same thing repeatedly or in a standard form.

 This phenomenon is called "the elephant in the brain."
-People often hate admitting their hidden motivations, making it a taboo subject instead of reflecting on its nature and understanding the reasons for their behavior.
-However, these unconscious motives guide actions and influence art, education, medicine, politics, and religion.
+People often dislike admitting their hidden motivations, making it a taboo subject rather than reflecting on its nature and understanding the reasons behind their behavior.

 The new world